 We used to do everything manually and we’ve shifted to doing everything automatically and online.
 We used to rely on taking surveys (remember surveys?), which, as you can imagine, isn’t the easiest or most efficient way to gather information.
 It was the only way we could do it at the time.

-We have more visibility and get more identifications.
-We could identify maybe 800 plays before, and now we can identify millions.
+We have more visibility and get more identifications in a transparent way so rights holders are more satisfied.
+We could identify maybe 800 plays before, and now we can identify millions, helping members make better-informed business decisions and thrive in a competitive environment.

 A lot of other CMOs are using BMAT data and have reciprocal agreements with each other.
-That’s the start of better things for the music industry – unified data between everyone.
+That’s the start of better things for the music industry – unified data between all the creators and rights holders’ executive teams nourishing the music ecosystem.

 How are you connected to other music industry players?

-We never used to be connected to Digital Service Providers (like YouTube, Spotify, and Apple Music) but now BMAT’s chart data gives us visibility and detailed information on the music they’re using.
+We never used to be connected to Digital Service Providers (like YouTube, Spotify, and Apple Music) but now BMAT’s chart data gives us visibility and detailed information on the music that’s being played and used.

 “Having all the data at hand means we can take a part of the costs and the work off their hands, while making sure the licensing process will flow properly.”